-SHORT TERM ILLNESS AND INJURY PLAN
+PART I SHORT TERM ILLNESS AND INJURY PLAN

-1.01 Eligibility and Entitlement
+1.01 Eligibility

-- (a) All employees (auxiliary or regular) who have been employed for ninety consecutive days of employment shall be entitled to up to five days of paid illness or injury leave. - (b) Additional Short-Term Illness and Injury Plan Benefits may follow provided the employee has met all the eligibility and entitlement requirements under (c) to (i).
-The STIIP benefit periods that follow in (c), (d), (e) and (i) will be adjusted to be inclusive of any period of leave taken under (a). - (c) Regular employees shall be covered by the Short-Term Illness and Injury Plan upon completion of six months of active service with the Employer. - (d) Regular employees with less than six months of service who are unable to work because of illness or injury are entitled to six days coverage at 75% pay in any one calendar year. - (e) Regular employees with three months but less than six months of service will be entitled to 15 weeks (75 work days) of coverage, consisting of the above six days, or what remains of the six days' entitlement, at 75% pay, and the remainder of the 15 weeks at two-thirds of pay, not to exceed the Employment Insurance maximum weekly sickness benefit. - (f) Notwithstanding (c), (d), and (e) above, where a regular employee is on a claim recognized by the Workers' Compensation Board while the employee was on the Employer's business, the employee shall be entitled to leave with pay up to 130 days for any one claim in lieu of benefits as outlined in section 1.02.
-Such leave period will run concurrent with the related STIIP period. - (i) Employer and employee contributions and deductions for pension benefits and Employment Insurance during the period of absence will comply with statutory requirements.
+- (a) Regular employees shall be covered by the Short Term Illness and Injury Plan upon completion of six (6) months of active service with the Employer. - (b) Regular employees with less than six (6) months of service who are unable to work because of illness or injury are entitled to six (6) days' coverage at seventy-five percent (75%) pay in any one calendar year. - (c) Regular employees with three (3) months but less than six (6) months of service will be entitled to fifteen (15) weeks (75 work days) of coverage, consisting of the above six (6) days, or what remains of the six (6) days' entitlement, at seventy-five percent (75%) pay, and the remainder of the fifteen (15) weeks at two-thirds of pay, not to exceed a maximum weekly benefit of \$210, or the U.I.C. maximum weekly sickness benefit, whichever is higher. - (d) Notwithstanding (a), (b) and (c) above, where a regular employee is on a claim recognized by the Workers' Compensation Board while the employee was on the Employer's business, the employee shall be entitled to leave at regular rate of pay up to a maximum of 152 days for any one claim in lieu of benefits as outlined in section 1.02.
+In such cases the compensation payable by the Workers' Compensation Board shall be remitted to the Employer. - (e) Pay for a regular part-time employee under this plan shall be based on the part-time percentage of full-time employment at date of present appointment.